braydonwang/Gameboy-Emulator/README.md

 #### Using the GUI

 1. Install gtk+3.
-If on mac use the command:
+If you're on Mac, use the following command:
 ```
 brew install gtk+3
 ```
-2. Navigate to the 'lib' folder
+2. Navigate to the `lib` folder
 3. Compile and link using the command:
 ```
 gcc -o gui gui.c \`pkg-config --cflags --libs gtk+-3.0`